 Provides a set income for a fixed period (typically between 5 and 10 years), but then unlike a short-term annuity it pays a ‘maturity amount’ at the end of the period.
 This maturity amount can be used to invest in another retirement product, perhaps a long-term annuity, another fixed-term annuity or however else you see fit.

-You can adjust the annuity as you see fit, although the higher the income you need the lower the maturity amount will be.
+You can adjust the annuity, although the higher the income you need the lower the maturity amount will be.
 The main benefit of a fixed-term annuity is that you don’t have to lock in a product for life and when the term ends you can find another retirement product if required.

 The risk with fixed-term annuities is that you don’t have control over the maturity amount.
 Market conditions may mean that the amount you receive at the end isn’t enough to continue to provide the retirement income you need.